DaiViet-vn2/Roblox-Discord-Moderation-Bot-Dai-Viet/README.md

 Requirements:
 - You must have a replit account
-- You can use Visual Studio Code, but you need to open Roblox Studio 24/7
+- You can use Visual Studio Code, but you need to have a HTTP Web

 How it works :
 - /kick {user_id} {reason} ( Kick from your game )